 From that day on I made it my mission to work hard and get better.
 Every day I worked to improve my mental health, and it worked!
 I did get better.
 I got so well that I didn’t have a depressive episode for eight years!!
 A record.
 I got so well that I finally had a life.
 I could do all the things that I’ve ever wanted to do.
 I spent time with family, hosted dinner parties, went on holidays, and even started working part time.
 I thought that I had finally found a cure for my depression.

 I soon learned that there is no cure for depression.
 He lurks there in the corner waiting for an opportunity to come back in and mess up your entire life and it was me who gave him the opportunity.

-I worked at the business for two years and by the end, I couldn’t work another day.
-I had become so unwell that I was suicidal again and this time ended up in hospital and had a course of Electroconvulsive Therapy (ECT).
+I worked a nine to five job for two years and by the end, I couldn’t work another day.
+I had become so unwell that I was suicidal again and this time ended up in hospital several times and had a course of Electroconvulsive Therapy (ECT).
 I was starting over.

 While this is the end of my bipolar journey, it is also the beginning, again.
 I learned the hard way that depression is not something that you can just get rid of.
 It’s not something that you can pretend you don’t have.
 It is ever present.
 It’s not always full blown and in the way of life, but it is always there, lurking, ready to pounce on you if you are not prepared or vigilant.
 The secret to living with depression is not feeling like you don’t have it, it’s about being ever watchful, every wary.
 If life is going well, because you are working hard at staying well, you must maintain your vigilance.
 Don’t get complacent.
 Manage you stress, control your environment, seek support.
 Do all you can to stay well.